 - How can I test different error messages from the licensing server?

-- How do I disable the caching of the result in the App Center?
+- How do I disable the caching of the results in the App Center?

-- What happens if the user is not logged in into the App Center?
+- What happens if the user is not logged into the App Center?

 - How can I make sure, that the license requests hits the license server?